rebelsky/sams-assorted-musings-reflections/curmudgeonly-fun.md

-While my curmudgeonly personality generally arises in response to things that truly bother me, such as [elided for politeness' sake], some of my curmudgeonliness [1] does provide me with a modicum of fun.
-In particular, I pick things that are important and that I care about and, when I have a spare moment [2], I find ways to address them "in the small".
+While my curmudgeonly personality generally arises in response to things that truly bother me, such as [elided for politeness' sake], some of my curmudgeonliness [1] does provide me with a modicum of fun [2].
+In particular, I pick things that are important and that I care about and, when I have a spare moment [3], I find ways to address them "in the small".

-The two that come up the most recently are Web accessibility and FERPA [3] issues with regards to cloud software.
+The two that come up the most recently are Web accessibility and FERPA [4] issues with regards to cloud software.
 The former is something that I consider both a moral and a legal obligation of the College.
-The latter is something that others tell me is a legal obligation of the College [4].
-I've been thinking about accessibility because I think it's the right thing to do, because I got tasked to serve on an accessibility committee [5], and because I have students for whom it is a real issue..
+The latter is something that others tell me is a legal obligation of the College [5].
+I've been thinking about accessibility because I think it's the right thing to do, because I got tasked to serve on an accessibility committee [6], and because I have students for whom it is a real issue..
-I've been thinking about the latter ever since we designated Microsoft as a College official [6] so that we could outsource email hosting to them.
+I've been thinking about the latter ever since we designated Microsoft as a College official [7] so that we could outsource email hosting to them.
 It's a common hack, which lots of institutions use; because they have accepted the designation as a College official, they have the same responsibility to protect records that we do.